Ana Konjuh

 Ana Konjuh ([âna kôɲuːx, ǎːna-]; born 27 December 1997) is a Croatian tennis player.

 A successful junior player, Konjuh won both the singles and doubles junior events at the Australian Open in January 2013 and, as a result, moved up to No. 1 in the ITF Junior world rankings.
 Later in the year, she also won the girls' singles event at the 2013 US Open.
 She turned her attention to the main tour in 2014, and made her debut in the top 100 aged 16.

 Konjuh won her first singles title on the WTA Tour at the 2015 Nottingham Open, becoming the youngest player to win a main tour event since 2006.
-She has also won one title on the ITF Women's Circuit.
+She has also won four titles on the ITF Women's Circuit.
 On 31 July 2017, she reached her career-high singles ranking of world No. 20.

-Tennis career
+Career

-Junior career
+Junior years

 Aged 14, Konjuh was the runner-up at the 2012 Wimbledon Championships in girls' doubles.
 In December 2012, Konjuh won two prestigious junior tennis tournaments, Eddie Herr and the Orange Bowl.

 In January 2013, she won the singles and doubles events at the Australian Open, and became the No. 1 junior in the world.
 She also received a call up to the Croatia Fed Cup team, where she scored the biggest win of her career, defeating Poland's Urszula Radwańska, ranked No. 37 in the world, at the age of 15.

 In September 2013, Konjuh won the singles title at the US Open, her second singles junior Grand Slam.
 Despite being eligible to continue playing junior tournaments for two more years, Konjuh ceased playing junior events at the end of 2013, changing her focus to competing on the main tour in 2014.